RDFLib/prez/README.md

 The image name is `ghcr.io/rdflib/prez`.

 The `latest` tag points to the latest stable release of Prez.
-All latest stable releases have a major, major and minor, and major, minor and patch tag pointing to it.
+All latest stable releases have a `major`, `major.minor`, and `major.minor.patch` tag pointing to it.

 For example, for a release with a git tag of 3.2.4, the following tags will be on the container image: